-Many course owners are gamifying their online courses by adding a points or credit system to reward students for logging in and passing each lesson or level of the course on their way to completion.
+Many course owners are adding gamification their online courses by adding a points or credit system to reward students for logging in and passing each lesson or level of the course on their way to completion.

-Many LMS tools make it possible to reward your students with a certificate on completion, as well, in acknowledgement for all of their hard work.
+Many LMS plugins make it possible to reward your students with a certificate on completion, as well, in acknowledgment for all of their hard work.
 This is also a great use case if you deliver online certifications.

 As a result, your students will increase their success rates with your courses and keep them coming back to you as a repeat customer because they trust in your process to deliver results.